manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 link: "iterate  through two lists in parallel"
 ---

+**what is iteration**

+Iteration is a general term for going through each item of something one by one.

+we can expect a list with columns or rows.

+**Two lists Iteration in parallely**
-We can iterate 2 python lists in parallel by using 3 methods.
+We can iterate 2 python lists in parallel by using this three methods.

 1. using zip()
 2. using for loop